vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 FROM roles;
 ```

 It's also common to combine `COUNT` with `DISTINCT` to count the number of distinct values in a column.
-For example, this query counts the number of distinct birthdates contained in the `roles` table:
+For example, this query counts the number of distinct roles contained in the `roles` table:

 ```sql
 SELECT COUNT(DISTINCT role)